Tina Fey: Personal life

 In 1994, two years after Fey joined Chicago's Second City improvisational theatre troupe, she began dating Jeff Richmond, a pianist who later became Second City's musical director and then a composer on 30 Rock.
 They married in a Greek Orthodox ceremony on June 3, 2001.
 They have two daughters.
 In April 2009, Fey and Richmond purchased a US$3.4 million apartment on the Upper West Side in New York City.

 Fey has a scar a few inches long on the left side of her chin and cheek.
 It was caused by her being slashed in the face by a stranger while she was playing in the front yard of her house when she was five years old in 1975.

+Fey is a close friend of Andrea Martin, citing an Armenian–Greek kinship that she felt on the set of Hulu's Difficult People.
+The two frequently attend the annual Children of Armenia Fund.

 Filmography and awards

 Among her numerous accolades, Fey has won ten Primetime Emmy Awards, three Golden Globes, five Screen Actors Guild Awards, seven Writers Guild Awards, and three Producers Guild Awards.
 She has also been nominated for a Grammy Award and a Tony Award.

 In 2008, she received the AP Entertainer of the Year Award from the Associated Press.
 In 2010, Fey was awarded the Mark Twain Prize for American Humor, becoming the youngest-ever recipient of the award, and it was announced that she would receive a star on the Hollywood Walk of Fame in 2011.
 In 2018, Fey received the Herb Sargent Award for Comedy Excellence from the Writers Guild of America together with frequent collaborator Robert Carlock.